hoak/ExtractPhotos/README.md

 It creates the following output files:
    - In your output folder it places all the photos that were collected.
-   - It names the photos based on the fields in the code:
+   - It names the photos based off a field you pass in and prepends it to a unique base name.
-   - It makes subfolders based on a field and then copies the photos into these subfolders
+   - It makes subfolders based on a field and then sorts the photos into these subfolders.

 # One Time Setup Instructions